 - HIGGS, M. D., and J. M. Ver HOEF.

 2012.
 Discretized and aggregated: Modeling dive depth of harbor seals from ordered categorical data with temporal autocorrelation.
 Biometrics 68:965-974.

 - Search the AFSC database for additional Harbor Seal publications

-- Abundance, Trends, and Population Viability of Harbor Seals in Iliamna Lake
+- Monitoring the Small and Remote Population of Harbor Seals on Otter Island in the Pribilof

 - Search the AFSC database for additional Harbor Seal posters